Lectionary Bible Studies and Sermons

 The scriptures reveal a pattern of judgment upon those who grow dull in their listening to the Word of God.
 Those whose ears are dull receive a dull word to make them even duller.
 It's as if the Lord says, "if you won't hear a clear word, then see what you can do with a confused one."

 We are told that after his baptism, Jesus came preaching the gospel - "the time is fulfilled, the kingdom of God is at hand, repent and believe the gospel."
 Later in his ministry we see him preaching the gospel in the form of mysterious parables about weeds and wheat, mustard seeds, yeast.....
 Even the disciples were unable to understand the meaning of these strange riddles.
 The crowds had failed to act on a clear word from God and so now all they got was a clouded word.
-The kingdom parable is God's judgment upon a people who have failed to receive his word of grace.
+The kingdom parables serve as God's judgment upon a people who have failed to receive his word of grace.

 Good Biblical preaching is rarely appreciated and for this reason a congregation can grow dull of hearing.
 Just as we get the politicians we deserve, so we often get the preachers we deserve.
 When a congregation fails to hear and respond to faithful expository preaching then they are liable to get waffle.
-Sure, it may be really interesting waffle; topical sermons, "life-changing sermons that relate to people's work and family life", sermon's that scratch where it itches..... the brainstormed ideas of a fruitful imagination.
+Sure, it may be really interesting waffle; topical sermons, life-changing sermons that relate to people's work and family life, sermon's that scratch where it itches..... the brainstormed ideas of a fruitful imagination.
 Beware!

 Jesus reminds his disciples how lucky they are to share in God's last-days revelation.
 We too experience the full counsel of God; we share his mind.
 Yet, Jesus warned his disciples that those who grow dull in their hearing will end up receiving an unclear word to dull them even further.
 The same danger faces us, so let us actively listen to his word, praying always for its clear proclamation.